10 UNE Online Graduate School Facts

 Our Enrollment Counselors field some really great questions from prospective students.
-We’ve gathered some of the most common, below.
+We’ve assembled ten great online graduate school facts about UNE Online.

 If you were to have any questions about anything at all related to UNE Online or online education in general, leave them in the comments!

 We do accept Federal financial aid, and many of our students take advantage of it.
-We have a great Online Education Student Financial Services Department who are specifically dedicated to helping online students navigate the financial aid process.
+We have a great Online Education Student Financial Services Department that is specifically dedicated to helping online students navigate the financial aid process.
 There also are some opportunities for outside scholarships.

 Each 3-credit course spans eight weeks, with two eight-week courses per semester.
 We have structured our programs so that full-time students take just one course at a time – one eight-week course immediately followed by another, each semester.